Thane: Bus stop demolished to make way for sweet shop

-A few days after this, a new bus stop turned up just a few feet away; local resident alleges the sweet shop owners did it to improve store’s visibility
+A few days after the demolition, a new bus stop turned up just a few feet away; local resident alleges the sweet shop owners did it to improve the store's visibility

 A few days ago, residents of a Mumbra neighbourhood woke up to find the local bus stop had been demolished and two trees had been brutally trimmed.
 Yesterday, a new bus stop turned up just a few feet away from the spot and only one thing had changed – it was no longer standing in front of a sweet shop.
 The shop belongs to the well-known chain called Ajwa Sweets, and will be launched in a week.

 The old bus stop was partially obscuring the soon-to-be launched sweet shop, but a few days later, it was replaced by a new bus stop just a few feet away blocking the way of a residential building.
 Pic/Sameer Markande

 One of the local residents has alleged that it was the shop owners who had the Thane Municipal Transport bus stop demolished and the trees trimmed because they were obscuring the store.
 He alleged that he had complained several times to the authorities but they had turned a deaf ear to him.